 448 Beacon was designed by Andrews and Jaques, architects, and built in 1889-1890 by B. D. Whitcomb & Co., builders, as the home of Robert Chamblet Hooper and his wife, Helen Angier (Ames) Hooper.

-Robert Hooper is shown as the owner on the original building permit application for 448 Beacon, dated March 27, 1889, and on the final building inspection report, dated December 20, 1890 (bound with the report, located in the Boston Public Library’s Arts Department, is a faded and water-damage blueprint of the first floor plan).
+Although the land was owned by Frederick Ames, Robert Hooper is shown as the owner on the original building permit application for 448 Beacon, dated March 27, 1889, and on the final building inspection report, dated December 20, 1890 (bound with the report, located in the Boston Public Library’s Arts Department, is a faded and water-damaged blueprint of the first floor plan).

 Robert Chamblet Hooper was treasurer and later president of the Constitution Wharf Company.
 A noted dog fancier, he was owner of “Judge” (also known as “Hooper’s Judge”). credited as the ancestor of the Boston Terrier breed.